-Gladwell places this in context of a medical examination.
-In the past a doctor might examine a patient and determine a lump in a specific location is cancerous.
-Today, he or she might test the for levels of certain cells in body that indicate what is potentially cancerous.
-It occurred to me there are trade offs: in the former, the determination is conclusive, but comes very late because a lump has formed.
+Gladwell places this in the context of a medical examination.
+In the past, a doctor might examine a patient and determine a lump in a specific location is cancerous.
+Today, he or she might test the for levels of certain cells in the body that indicate what is potentially cancerous.
+It occurred to me there are tradeoffs: in the former, the determination is conclusive, but comes very late because a lump has formed.
 While in the latter the prognosis is less certain, but comes early.
 There’s time to do battle.

 But indications can also be wrong.
 Just this week a member of my family was hospitalized.
 The doctor noticed a mass and concluded cancer.
-Imagine how a mind races for 24 hours only to find out the next day the conclusion was wrong.
-This has gotten me to thinking about data and the judgement calls we make based on data.
+Imagine how the mind races for 24 hours only to find out the next day the conclusion was wrong.
+This has gotten me to thinking about data and the judgment calls we make based on data.

 Ten years ago I lost my father to brain cancer, the final chapter of a seriously complicated medical history.
 When the cancer placed so much pressure on his brain that he lost motor function in one side of his body; my mother took him to the emergency room, but oddly, the doctors sent him home: nothing wrong, they said.
 Only with my mother’s persistence, did a better hospital, Mass General, which is affiliated with Harvard, admit him.

 In either the case, what if follow up tests hadn’t been done?
 The medical community might consider this irresponsible, and while marketing or PR usually doesn’t include life or death situations, how often do we make decisions without follow-up tests?

 More importantly, how often are creative ideas stopped before they get started for lack of data?
 Testing takes time, we can have space or we can have time, but rarely both: we can trade space for time, or time for space.
 Balancing those trade-offs is an art form unto itself.
 Marketers may well be trading time for market share.